Town of Pepperell and COVID-19

 The Governor has expanded the Commonwealth’s state of emergency limiting gatherings to no more than 25 people closing all schools for three weeks, and making all restaurants provide take out or delivery only, no sit-down service.
 Our local Supermarkets and Pharmacies will remain open regular business hours.
 These measures are to last three weeks, through April 7th.
 Additional measures and details from the Governor will follow.

-Effective Tuesday March 17th all Pepperell public buildings will be closed to the public, and will last at least as long as the current state of emergency through April 7th.
+Effective Tuesday March 17th all Pepperell public buildings will be closed to the public, and will last at least as long as the current state of emergency through May 4th at 12 noon*.
 Business can continue to be conducted by phone or by visiting the town website.

 The State has setup an information hotline which you can reach by dialing 211 on your phone, or the Town of Pepperell information line can be reached at 978-650-1666.